 Lights are off during any wet/humid/snow conditions.
 Tune to 88.1 FM.

 Multi-color lights and figurines cover every square inch of the property, backed by music and animation.
 Even the backyard is decorated!
 See if the kiddos can spot Santa and his reindeer on the home's rooftop!
 Gazers can tune in to 88.1 FM to listen to the show.
-Tip: You may walk up the sidewalk steps and if able to park, you may walk up the driveway to the fence to view the backyard displays.
+Tip: You may walk up the driveway to the fence to view the backyard displays.